IBM-Blockchain-Archive/marbles/i_lost_my_marbles.md

 We need to first check off that your network is running correctly.
 The best way to do this is to open your networks monitor page.
-What we want to see is 2 peers (validating peer 1 and 2) and a CA with the status of "running" or "up for x time".
+What we want to see is 4 peers and a CA with the status of "running".
-What we do not want to see is missing peers, or peers with an "exited" status.
+What we do not want to see is missing peers, or peers with a "stopped" status.
 Follow the instructions in [this section](./i_lost_my_marbles.md#peer-or-chaincode-logs) to get to the monitor page, and while you are there check the peer logs to see if there is anything suspicious.

 Results: